-The University will continue and enhance ongoing efforts to increase student success, with an emphasis on: 1) increasing student retention, persistence and graduation rates; 2) increasing passage rates on licensure exams; 3) increasing the availability of courses for current students by offering additional sections via the online modality; 4) increasing enrollment of AA transfers by developing specialized 2+2 articulation agreements; and 5) increasing the number of graduates in programs of strategic emphasis.
+The University will continue and enhance ongoing efforts to increase student success, with an emphasis on: 1) increasing student retention, persistence and graduation rates; 2) increasing passage rates on licensure exams; 3) increasing the availability of courses for current students by offering additional sections via the online modality; and 4) increasing the number of graduates in programs of strategic emphasis.
 The University has conducted internal assessments to identify underlying factors related to student success and to develop strategies and action plans based on "best practices" in higher education aimed at promoting student learning and degree attainment.
-Strategies that are being implemented include: expanding the number of living-learning communities; using early alert software and other mechanisms to enhance the electronic monitoring of student progress; enhancing the effectiveness of the advisement structure through improved collaboration with colleges and schools; continuing the enhancement to the Access Summer Bridge program; implementing a more intense intrusive and just-in-time advisement process; developing curriculum maps; and targeting of faculty development opportunities designed to enhance teaching and student learning.
+Strategies that are being implemented include: expanding the number of living-learning communities; using early alert software and other mechanisms to enhance the electronic monitoring of student progress; enhancing the effectiveness of the advisement structure through improved collaboration with colleges and schools; continuing the enhancement to the Access Summer Bridge program; implementing a more intense intrusive and just-intime advisement process; developing curriculum maps; and targeting of faculty development opportunities designed to enhance teaching and student learning.
 The University will also enhance its enrollment strategies through the use of predictive models for enrollment management to retain students at all levels, thus improving the overall academic success of students.
-The University is developing specialized 2+2 articulation agreements with the Florida College System (FCS), along with strengthening existing relationships.
-These efforts will help to attract increased numbers of AA students into majors that align well with their academic preparation and programs targeted by FAMU for strategic growth.
-This initiative will be facilitated by the establishment of a New Student Transfer Center to coordinate seamless transitions for transfer students.
-Establishment of the articulation agreements will enable FAMU to increase degree production in strategic areas and enhance its capacity to address Florida's workforce needs.
-The University will also focus on increasing the number of graduates in BOG defined programs of strategic emphasis by enhancing student advisement, academic support services and scholarships for students in existing programs, as well as offering new academic program offerings, as outlined in the University's strategic plan.
+The University has made significant investments in human and technology resources to implement these initiatives, and will commit additional resources as needed.
+The University is committed to improving student performance on licensure exams.
+Each program has developed program improvement plans with detailed strategies and action steps to increase pass rates on licensure exams, along with pass rates goals for the next four (4) years.
+Strategies include: evaluating and modifying admissions policies, as needed, to ensure incoming students are adequately prepared for the program rigor; more effective monitoring of key performance indicators for current students (e.g. GPA in key gateway courses); revising the curricula to ensure proper alignment with the most recent standards and competencies of the discipline; implementing disciplinary matriculation processes beginning with the student's first year and continuing through graduation; increasing communication to students about the exams' rigor; providing critical thinking skills training; infusing of standardized test-taking practices into courses; establishment of focused taskforce committees to review, revise and develop policies and remediation plans; and conducting focused workshops on test-taking preparations.
+Additionally, emphasis will be placed on promoting the use of appropriate assessment strategies and increasing faculty use of pedagogical best practices.
+The University will focus on increasing the number of graduates in BOG defined programs of strategic emphasis by enhancing student advisement, academic support services and scholarships for students in existing programs, as well as offering new academic program offerings, as outlined in the University's strategic plan.